drewmullen/policy-library-ephemerality/README.md

 Regarding resource generators, more info can be found [here](https://github.com/drewmullen/policy-library-ephemerality/tree/main/generators/ephemeral_resources)

+### Policies

-For each policy the list of resources to check are fetched from this git repo.
+For each policy a list of resources are fetched from this git repo.
 Override params are available in some cirucmstances.

-### Policies

 - **ephemerals-retrieves**: This is a list of any `ephemeral` resource schemas presented by a provider.
 We scan several providers for any listed ephemeral resources, drop the json payload in [data](https://github.com/drewmullen/policy-library-ephemerality/tree/main/data).
 This list is then compared to **data sources** in a terraform config.
 If a user is using a data source whos type matches the name of an available ephemeral resource, the policy check fails.
 - **write-only**: This is a map of resources in all [monitored providers](https://github.com/drewmullen/policy-library-ephemerality/blob/main/generators/ephemeral_resources/providers.tf#L3-L19) that have a parameter that ends in `_wo`.
 The name of the resource is the key in the map and the value is the full name of the `_wo` parameter.
 During policy check, if a user is using a resource type from the map and **not** also using the associated `_wo` parameter, the check fails. **Note that we only scan the root of the resource schemas**.
 At the time of writing this there is no examples where wo attributes are deeper nested than the root.